zonca/zonca.github.io-source/content/2014-09-30-unit-tests-ipython-notebook.md

 ## What?

-Plugin for `py.text` to write unit tests as cells in IPython notebooks:
+Plugin for `py.test` to write unit tests as cells in IPython notebooks:

 * Homepage on Github: <https://github.com/zonca/pytest-ipynb>
 * PyPi : <https://pypi.python.org/pypi/pytest-ipynb/>